gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - Added a VanillaAudioClips file listing all the GUIDs for game sounds
 - Updated the game data exporter to use a custom serializer implementation that does not fail on any towers (e.g. top path alchemists)
+- Made some more members of `ResourceHandler` be public, and added `ResourceHandler.AddTexture(guid, texture2d)`